 Thus, the policy entails the appropriate agency receive a copy of each methane test report, including the original and retest methane test.

 Only the appropriate oversight-agency has the authority to decide what methane level a property is.
 One cannot guarantee whether the agency decides to accept the original report or retest methane test.
 For instance, in the scenario above, the decision in the matter is entirely up to the City of Los Angeles.

 Methane Test Results for Properties with Oil Wells

-Properties with oil wells typically result in high-level methane mitigation systems.
+Developers must acknowledge that properties including (or within proximity to) oil wells typically result in high-level methane mitigation systems.
 Thus, it is common that a Level 5 mitigation system has an appropriate level of building safety components.
 Accordingly, the higher results between a methane test and a retest methane test are likely to prevail.
 Building an appropriate level mitigation system is not just about construction costs.
 Its about the health safety of those who will use the building.